delaguilaluis/game-of-three/README.md

 * The game doesn't require persistance, thus modelling it with API resources doesn't make sense now.
 I'll give WebSockets a try.

+* What happens if a request to start a game occurs mid game?
+I'll build a working version without validation any of this scenarios for starters.
+  * Other scenarios to consider: player authentication?

 ### Assumptions

 * The random number generated in the first turn should be between 0 and 100.